hyviquel/hpc-intro/_episodes/13-scheduler.md

 > > ```
 > > {: .language-bash}
 > > ```
-> > This script is running on {{ site.remote.host }}
+> > This script is running on: {{ site.remote.node_host }}
 > > ```
 > > {: .output}
 > {: .solution}
 {: .challenge}

-This script ran on the login node, but we want to take advantage of the compute nodes: we need the scheduler to queue up `example-job.sh` to run on a compute node.
+This script ran on the head node, but we want to take advantage of the compute nodes: we need the scheduler to queue up `example-job.sh` to run on a compute node.